Welcome

 Our seasonal preparations begin at home in the early spring, when we hang our fishing nets and pack up food, materials and gear to send north on the barge to Alaska.
 In early June, we stage in Naknek, Alaska, preparing and planning our trip out to our fishing sites near Graveyard Point, at the mouth of the Kvichak river.
 We make the trip to our site in our two skiffs and call fish-camp home until the season concludes in early August.

 We are a family operation, and work together in every part of the harvest.
-We look forward to fishing not only because we love what we do, but because being at fish camp means time with siblings, parents and childhood friends.
+We look forward to fishing not only because we love what we do, but because being at fish camp means time with siblings, parents and old friends.

 Set net fishing allows us to have a lot of control over how the salmon are handled and delivered, and our goal is to produce the highest quality fillet possible.
 We pull our nets by hand and remove each fish before letting the net return to the water.
 We fish around the clock, delivering frequently to ensure that the fish are brought from the net to refrigerated tanks as quickly as possible.
 Fish are vacuum sealed and flash frozen soon after delivery, ensuring the fresh-caught quality reaches your table.